Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
 Feb22, 1 hour phone talk with Mr.Wang, CEO of TongShu Tech.
 He is my WeChat Aerospace group frirnd, and also a potential customer to use SeeLayer.
 Mr.Wang share his BP, i learn a lot about how to set my shares frame.
 Before i call him, yesterday I show the BP, and he send 3 groups of questions about VC's asking, financial, growing data, tech details.
 He praise me is a good start-up, understand the team’s shortcomings and has many precise development ideas.

-Feb13, combine official web to business plan.
+Feb13, finish official web to business plan(lack of finance).
 With 1 page readme and 6 subtitles.

 Feb8, take 4 bloody hours to seperate database's original table into 2 new tables, just for multi-images upload, and combine image area elements to an IFrameEditorCard.
 I don't think we need to add TTS now, as an update surprise in next 3 months.